 To help save the SS United States, donate to the SS United States Conservancy.
 For more information, visit ssusc.org.

-This story featured a promotional video for social media purposes, which you can watch below is below.
+This story featured a promotional video for social media purposes, which you can watch below.

 More long reads: